Dual Master's Degrees

 The OU Graduate College allows dual master's degrees to be pursued with any two master's programs that agree to it.
 In practical terms, this means that both departments have to agree to shared credit hours that will count towards both degrees.
 Other than those shared courses, students must do all requirements for both degrees, including two end-of-program assessments (such as comprehensive exams or a master's thesis).
 The number of shared courses may vary by department.

 The most common dual master's degrees pursued by LIS students are with the online Master of Museum Studies and the History of Science master's degree.
 The Master of Museum Studies is a natural fit with the MLIS since both of these fall under the cultural institution umbrella of LAMS (Libraries, Archives, and Museums).
 The History of Science combination might appeal to those who are interested in a career with history of science collections, science collections, or working with rare books and manuscripts.

-SLIS has had conversations with two other OU master's programs that would be willing to do dual degrees with SLIS, if there were student interest: The online Master of Museum Studies, and the online or on-campus Master of Social Work.
-We approached these programs because of the clear career paths for people with these degrees.
+SLIS has had conversations with the School of Social work about a dual degree with the online or on-campus Master of Social Work.
+There is a clear career path for people with these degrees.
 These Social Work possibilities are really interesting for people who want to work in public libraries, as it is becoming increasingly common for large public library systems to employ or work with a social worker.
 If an interested student does not have a bachelor's in social work, this dual degree might require more hours.
 We haven't had a student do this combination yet so we would have to work out the particulars if a student was interested.